borisdj/EFCore.BulkExtensions/README.md

 **Batch** Extensions are made on *IQueryable* DbSet and can be used as in the following code segment.<br>
 They are done as pure sql and no check is done whether some are prior loaded in memory and are being Tracked.<br>
-(*updateColumns* is optional param in which PropertyNames added explicitly when need update to it's default value)
+(*updateColumns* is optional param in which PropertyNames added explicitly when need update to it's default value)<br>
+Info about [lock-escalation](https://docs.microsoft.com/en-us/troubleshoot/sql/performance/resolve-blocking-problems-caused-lock-escalation) in SQL Server with Batch iteration example as a solution at the bottom of code segment.
 ```C#
 // Delete
 context.Items.Where(a => a.ItemId >  500).BatchDelete();